How to Setup Open Graph and Twitter Cards for WordPress

-Each social network site has its own preferences.
-Pinterest and Google Plus give preference to Schema tags, but they also support Open Graph Protocol tags, that are preferred by Facebook, Google+ and Pinterest as well.
+Each social network site has different preferences.
+Pinterest and Google+ give preference to Schema tags, but they also support Open Graph Protocol tags, that are preferred by Facebook, Google+ and Pinterest.

 - SEO by Yoast